The best ghd straighteners in 2024 as reviewed by beauty editors

 How to heat protect hair when using ghds

-“One of the best hair care tips, which is very often ignored, is using a heat protective spray on your hair before using any heated tools," says hairdresser and Hairlounge owner Charlotte Mensah, ghd global ambassador.
-"If you do, you’ll love how your hair looks even after the styling wears off.
-Follow this commandment, and your hair will really thank you for it."
-Below are some of the key ingredients to look out for when shopping for heat protection for hair.
+“One of the best hair care tips, which is very often ignored, is using a heat-protective spray on your hair before using any heated tools," says Charlotte Mensah, ghd global ambassador and hairstylist.
+"If you do, you’ll love how your hair looks even after the styling wears off!
+Follow this commandment, and your hair will really thank you for it. ”Below are the key ingredients to look out for when it comes to heat protection for hair.

-- Amino acids: These work as strengthening and conditioning agents, but in the world of haircare, their main function is to supply nourishing antioxidants to repair surface damage.
+• Amino acids: These work as strengthening and conditioning agents, but in the world of haircare, their main function is to supply nourishing antioxidants to repair surface damage.
 For example, keratin is a structural protein that helps strengthen strands, restoring and repairing heat and colour damage.

 Best ghd hair care products to use with straighteners

-Make further savings on your next purchase with the latest ghd discount codes
+Make further savings on your next purchase with the latest ghd discount codes.

 Emma Stoddart is a freelance beauty journalist and self-confessed skincare aficionado with over five years’ industry experience.
 Emma has worked for some of the UK’s top women’s titles including Net-A-Porter, Stylist and Grazia.
 Her experience spans online and print as well as producing editorial shoots with some of the industry’s biggest artists, including Val Garland.
 Asides from working with them behind the scenes, she’s also had the chance to interview the likes of Patrick Ta, Pat McGrath, and Sam McKnight for all their insider tips and tricks.